 Option+Command+U — in Mac).

-Choose HTML Code in the Import Schema Code from drop-down list and paste the HTML code you’ve copied in the text area.
+Now, choose HTML Code from the Import Schema Code from drop-down list and paste the HTML code you’ve copied in the text area.
 Click the Process HTML button.

-Similar to the HTML code, Rank Math can also import Schema Markup from JSON-LD/Custom code.
+Similar to the HTML code, Rank Math can also import Schema from JSON-LD/Custom code.

-Choose JSON-LD/Custom Code in the Import Schema Code from the drop-down list and add the code to the text area.
-Click the Process Code button.
+Choose JSON-LD/Custom Code in the Import Schema Code from drop-down list and add the code to the text area.
+And, click the Process Code button.

-A single page can have multiple Schema Markup types, and when you import the Schema Markup, Rank Math lets you choose the Schema Markup type you wanted to use to build your Custom Schema Markup.
-Click the Use option that is available next to the Schema Markup type.
+So, when you import Schema, Rank Math lets you choose the Schema Markup type you wanted to use for building your Custom Schema Markup.
+Click the Use option against Schema Markup type to edit the Schema Markup.

-In the Edit tab, change the values you wanted to edit and click the Save button.
+In the Edit tab, you can change the values you wanted to edit and once done, click the Save button.
+Now the Schema Markup has been saved as a template and is readily available to use.

 The Schema Template that we’ve just created can be also be used on specific blog posts.
-To add one, open the article where you want to add this Schema Markup.
+To add the Schema to a specific post, open the post, and in the Block Editor, choose the Rank Math icon from the top right corner of the screen.

-If you’re using Classic Editor, scroll down to the bottom of the page, where you’ll find the Rank Math section, and click the Schema tab.
+If you’re using Classic Editor, scroll down to the bottom of the page, where you’ll find the Rank Math section, and under the Meta Box, click the Schema tab.

 In the Schema Generator, click Your templates section to find the Custom Schema Markup we’ve just created and click the Use option.